Yorkshire acting student receives American honours

 Jack O'Connor, 12, received several Best Actor accolades in recognition of his lead role in award-winning film Perduto.

-Perduto which filmed last year, is currently touring the global festival circuit winning Best Drama, Best Female Filmmaker for Claryn and acting awards for Jack in showcases across New Jersey and New York.
+Perduto is currently touring the global festival circuit winning Best Drama, Best Female Filmmaker for Claryn and acting awards for Jack in showcases across New Jersey and New York.

 Jack said; "I love music and acting.
 Nico was a dream role to play.
 He's a young boy lost in the world with his family torn apart by war.
 There were so many emotions and it was both challenging and enjoyable.
 I like learning about the history and it's always lovely to receive an award.
 Then you know you're doing something right and that audiences enjoyed the film too!"